thaonguyen274/Data_preparation/README.md

-# Data_preparation
+# COURSE: DATA VISUALIZATION AND PREPARATION WITH PYTHON

-Homework: Data Visualization and Preparation
+Update Homework: Data Visualization and Preparation